MicrosoftDocs/OData-docs/Odata-docs/client/v7/getting-started.md

 In this article we are going to focus on the latter approach.

 ## What are Code Generation Tools
-* A tool used to generate a client proxy file for an Odata service.
-It used the schema to generate the proxy classes.
+* These are tools used to generate client proxy file for an Odata service.
+They use the schema to generate the proxy classes.
 * A proxy class shields the client from the complexities involved in invoking the Odata web service.
 * A proxy class contains all the methods and objects exposed by the Odata webservice.